Somatic Experiencing International

-The SETI website contains a comprehensive list of articles about Somatic Experiencing and trauma related subjects.
+The SEI website contains a comprehensive list of articles about Somatic Experiencing and trauma related subjects.
 Don’t miss the Beyond Trauma: Somatic Experiencing Blog link in the top right corner of the page.

 Somatic Experiencing and the Physiological Origins of Trauma